hernantz/blog/content/its-the-competition-stupid.md

 ### Governments are run by politicians

 Lets assume politicians are honest and corruption is a thing of the past (left behind with the roman empire).
-They are honest and would rather loose votes than lie to their people and promise things they cannot deliver.
+They would rather loose votes than lie to their people and promise things they cannot deliver.

 They were elected because they are the right choice for the job, not because they are friends or family of powerful people, nor because they are famous or